-MT 3.803 Industrial Safety
+MT 3.803 INDUSTRIAL SAFETY

 Learn how to protect yourself and your fellow workers from workplace accidents.
-Topics analyzed include, but are not limited to, electrical safety, personal protective equipment, confined space entry, hazardous materials, MSDS and blood borne pathogens.
-Emphasis is on personal responsibility for your own and others' safety.
+Topics analyzed include, but are not limited to: electrical safety, personal protective equipment, confined space entry, hazardous materials, MSDS and blood borne pathogens.
+Emphasis is on personal responsibility for your own and others safety.
 You will create a personalized safety manual.

-MT 3.805 Computerized Maintenance Management
+MT 3.805 COMPUTERIZED MAINT MANAGEMENT

 Learn to manage the computerized maintenance management systems (CMMs) used in most modern plants and facilities.
-Using CMM systems as a troubleshooting tool and as a method for improving plant efficiency is stressed.
-Boiler operation and maintenance serves as the case study for this course.
+Using CMM systems as a troubleshooting tool and as a method for improving energy efficiency is stressed.
+Boiler operatoin and maintenance serves as the case study for this course.
+Customer service as a component of successful troubleshooting, maintenance, and repair is stressed.

-MT 3.812 Mechanical Systems
+MT 3.812 MECHANICAL SYSTEMS

 This lab-based course introduces students to fundamental mechanical skills, concepts and practices.
 Intended for mechatronics technicians, the course includes but is not limited to: precision measurement, shop math, mechanical fasteners, hand and power tools, and fundamentals of rigging and lifting.
 Safe application of industrial skills in the workplace is emphasized.
+This course contains a portion of the embedded computation requirements for related instruction.

-MT 3.815 Mechatronics Skills Lab
+MT 3.815 MECHATRONICS SKILLS LAB

 Individual lab practice to improve mechatronics skills.
 May also be used for special projects.
 To be offered every term subject to instructor approval.
-Required: Instructor's approval required.

-MT 3.817 Drive Systems
+MT 3.817 DRIVE SYSTEMS

 Learn to troubleshoot and maintain drive systems.
 Fundamentals of vibration analysis and shaft alignment are covered in the lab.
-Emphasis is placed on effective maintenance of belt, chain and gear drives for maximum energy
+Emphasis is placed on effective maintenance of belt, chain and gear drives for maximum energy efficiency.

-MT 3.819 Bearings and Lubrication Systems
+MT 3.819 BEARINGS & LUBE SYSTEMS